emfigo/kophinos/README.md

 - The receiver user is specified by email (seems the most intuitive way to find somebody to send money to), even though I would add the possibility to specify phone or other details, but leaving this out of scope.
+- To really focus the code on the problem I didn't add boiler plate code to add swagger for the api documentation, but I would add the API client documentation on top of this.
+On the demo section you can find all the endpoints and how do they work.
+- To reduce scope and because there are no explicit requirements, a few things were simplified:
+  - PPI data like customer information are store in the DB with the rest of the data.
+  - Even though I'm using tokens, I have not introduced any mechanism for expiration of the token (more security)
+  - There is no end to end encryption on the communication.
-- To reduce scope and since there is no explicit requirement, I will allow a user's wallet to be in a negative balance.
+  - I allow a user's wallet to be in a negative balance.
 (This can be changed easily)
-- The authentication logic is pretty simple, so to reduce scope the token generated for authentication does not expire.
+  - You can create a user through the API, but the functionality is pretty basic.
+You won't be able to do more things like patching or reading information from the user.
+  - Error messages in the API are really basic.
+No presenters

 ### Requirements